omaiyea/bookmarks-server/README.md

-# Bookmarks server
+# Bookmarks Server

-This is just to practice Node and better server organization.
+This server collects and stores bookmarks.
+It was made to practice backend development.